Outdoor Activities in the Lompoc Valley

 Located at the Lompoc Airport at 1801 North H St.

-Lompoc's mild weather makes for perfect cycling weather!
+With 286 sunny days a year, Lompoc's mild weather makes for perfect cycling weather!
 There are several bike maps located around town, and you can download one here.
 Whether you're riding out to Surf Beach on Ocean Avenue or using the Riverbend Multi-Purpose Trail, you'll be sure to find terrain that meets your needs.

 Cycling maps are located at the entrance to the Lompoc Airport at 1801 North H St. and near the Lompoc Valley sign at East Ocean Ave and 12th St.